shaack/cm-pgn/README.md

 The API is similar to `history()` of [chess.js](https://github.com/jhlywa/chess.js), but this module **supports variations, nags and comments** in the pgn.

-We used the nice grammar file from [PgnViewerJS](https://github.com/mliebelt/PgnViewerJS) of [mliebelt](https://github.com/mliebelt) to create the parser.
+I used the grammar file from [PgnViewerJS](https://github.com/mliebelt/PgnViewerJS) of [mliebelt](https://github.com/mliebelt) to create the parser.

 ## Install